 - boost the use of big data and open data to improve travel information for Aucklanders, support better network management decisions, and provide effective demand management tools

-- encourage the uptake of new technologies such as more intelligent network management, innovative micro-mobility devices and vehicle sharing.
+- encourage innovation and the uptake of new technologies such as more intelligent network management, innovative micro-mobility devices and vehicle sharing.
 Find out more about the Auckland Transport Technology Strategy.